This blog has been around for over five years. Can you believe it?

 “I will not cry, I will not cry.”

 It was.
-Isaac's teacher came out and sat on the steps waiting for his bus kids to arrive.
+His teacher came out and sat on the steps waiting for his bus kids to arrive.
 They were running late.
-So Isaac sat next to his teacher for a few minutes and waited.
+So he sat next to his teacher for a few minutes and waited.
 Here he is checking out Mr. Salt.

 He’s not so sure yet, but isn’t that a great name for a kindergarten teacher?!

-And then in a rush, the bus came and the kids lined up and Isaac waved at me as they went through the school door.
+And then in a rush, the bus came and the kids lined up and he waved at me as they went through the school door.
 And he was gone.

 And I couldn’t hold the tears back any more.
 I grabbed Randall’s hand and didn’t make eye contact and shuffled behind Asher the 10 minute walk home.
 Sniffing the whole way.
 Randall was sniffing the whole way home too, but he claims it was because of his allergies…